Point-symmetry pseudogroup, Lie reductions and exact solutions of Boiti-Leon-Pempinelli system

 In the literature, there are a number of papers devoted to finding exact solutions of the system~\eqref{eq:BLPsystem} by various methods, where all the constructed solutions satisfy the differential constraint $u_y=v_x$, and thus they can be easily derived from solutions of (1+1)-dimensional linear heat equations with potentials via the two-dimensional version of the Hopf--Cole transformation.
 In many papers, attempts to construct exact invariant solutions were made using weakened versions of the method of Lie reductions, and again all found solutions turn out $G$-equivalent to simple members of families of solutions presented in Section~\ref{sec:SolutionsByMethodOfDiffConstraints}.
 In other words, these solutions satisfy one of the simplest differential constraints that are consistent with the system~\eqref{eq:BLPsystem}.
 Both the above two sets of papers include \cite{zhao2017a}, and we would not like to cite more such papers.
-Most of them contains common errors in finding exact solutions of nonlinear differential equations, which were analyzed in~\cite{kudr2009a,popo2010c}.
-Multiple flaws of one of such papers were discussed in~\cite{kudr2011b}.
+Moreover all or at least substantial part of solutions presented in them are not solutions at all, and other solutions are just different representations of known ones.
+This resulted from making common errors in finding exact solutions of nonlinear differential equations, which were analyzed in~\cite{kudr2009a,popo2010c}.
+Multiple flaws of one of such papers were discussed in~\cite{kudr2011b}. \looseness=1